Donald Trump is going to North Carolina for an economic speech. Can he stick to a clear message?

 The latest attempt comes in the state that delivered Trump his closest statewide margin of victory four years ago and that is once again expected to be a battleground in 2024.
 Trump won North Carolina over Democrat Joe Biden in 2020 by less than 1.4 percentage points — about 74,500 votes — and he can't afford to have the state's 16 electoral votes shift to Democrats for the first time since Barack Obama prevailed here in 2008.

-The question, of course, is whether Trump can stick to a tight frame on the economy rather than default to his usual stemwinding and extensive grievances.
+The question, of course, is whether Trump can stick to a tight frame on the economy, especially to saddle Harris with the fallout of inflation, rather than default to his usual stemwinding and extensive grievances.
+Harris plans to be in North Carolina on Friday to release more details of her promise to make “building up the middle class ... a defining goal of my presidency.”

 Certainly, Trump has been hitting Harris, and Biden before her, on the economy.
 But he's done it mostly with hyperbole, such as exhortations of a “Kamala crash ... the likes of 1929" to go with other sweeping generalizations, like warning of “World War III” and U.S. suburbs being “overrun with violent foreign gangs.”
 Trump made almost verbatim claims about Biden's potential election in 2020.